h4em/car-service-database/README.md

 # 🚘 Car service database 🚘

 ## About
-This repo is an extension of my end-of-semester RBD (Relational Databases) class project.
+This repo is an extension of my end-of-semester RBD (Relational databases) class project.
 It's a database model for a sample car service company, and to make it more interesting, I generated some exemplary data, ported it to MySQL and analyzed it with queries and Seaborn/Matplotlib.

 ## How to use
 If you wish to use the database yourself, you can generate it by running SQL scripts: